Petroleum industry in Nigeria: Situation, 2019

+Nigeria's crude oil production decreased to 1.25 million barrels per day in May 2024, down from 1.28 million barrels per day in April 2024.
+This represents a decline of 30,000 barrels per day and is the second-lowest production level in 2024.
+Despite this, Nigeria remains the largest crude oil producer in Africa.
+The country has struggled to meet its OPEC production quota and 2024 budget benchmark, which could impact revenue.
+However, crude oil prices have increased, offering some consolation.
+The decline in production may also lead to a reduction in Nigeria's OPEC quota.

+The country's gas exports decreased by 25% to a three-year low, similar to the decline in crude oil exports.
+Low production and the exit of multinationals are the main causes.
+Experts attributed this to poor infrastructure, vandalism, and insecurity.
+To improve the situation, they recommend investing in infrastructure, enhancing security, and promoting gas-based industries.
+Despite the decline in exports, domestic gas sales have increased.
+The government's renewed interest in gas development and investments in upstream gas projects are expected to improve the outlook for Nigeria's gas production.

 Oil theft

 In July 2013, a report analysing the effect of oil theft in Nigeria revealed that Nigeria lost $10.9 billion in potential oil revenues between 2009 and 2011.
 In 2022, the country's oil industry's regulator mentioned that oil theft accounted for 108,000 barrels a day, which is about 7% of total oil production.
 Watchdogs reckoned that 5% to 20% of oil in Nigeria is reportedly stolen.
-The Trans Niger pipeline suffered so much theft that its oil flow was forced to be halted.
+The Trans-Niger pipeline suffered so much theft that its oil flow was forced to be halted.
 The head of the NNPC, Mele Kyari claimed that oil companies have cut production worth 700,000 barrels per day to avoid oil theft.

+In February 2024, personnel of "Operation Delta Sanity" (a special operation force of the Nigerian Navy) claimed to have recovered a total of 8,764,080 litres of stolen crude oil and other products worth ₦7.4bn in operations conducted between February 19 and 28, 2024.